 Arcalea launched in 2015 to provide digital marketing insights through data analytics.
-Arcalea raised $2.8 million in 2018, and has grown its revenue by more than 2,500 percent in the last three years.
+Arcalea generated $2.8 million in 2018, and has grown its revenue by more than 2,500 percent in the last three years.

 UPshow helps businesses turn their TV screens into a social media platform to generate engagement from customers and boost brand awareness.
 Since its launch in 2015, the company has grown its revenue by more than 2,00 percent.
 It accrued $2.6 million in revenue in 2018.

 Founded in 2012, RedShelf wants to help students say good bye to the 500-pound text book.
 The company works with publishers, institutions and bookstores to provide digital learning materials.
-The company raised $46.2 million in 2018, and has grown its revenue by more than 1,700 percent in the last three years.
+The company accrued $46.2 million in revenue for 2018, according to Inc., and has grown its revenue by more than 1,700 percent in the last three years.

 PatientBond launched in 2011 to provide a platform that helps healthcare providers improve clinical results and boost business.
 The Elmhurst-based company raised $2.2 million in 2018, and has grown its revenue by more than 1,600 percent.